marti-mcfly/nn-verification-configuration/README.md

 ## Configure MIPVerify

-To configure MIPVerify, we extracted MIP problem formulations and configure Gurobi independently.
+To configure MIPVerify, we extracted MIP problem formulations and configured Gurobi independently.
 To start the configuration procedure, you should

 1. adapt the binary path in ```target_algorithms/gurobi902/wrapper.py```;
 2. specify a scenario for SMAC (see ```example_scenario_gurobi.txt``` for reference) and place it in the respective aclib folder